huggingface/setfit/scripts/adapet/ADAPET/README.md

 # ADAPET for SetFit #

-Our results were created in Python 3.6.8 with a 40gb amphere A100 GPU
+Our results were created in Python 3.6.8 with a 40 GB NVIDIA A100 Tensor Core GPU

 To setup, please follow the instructions below.
 ````